HarutoMorita/a-maze-ing/README.md

 *This project has been created as part of the 42 curriculum by hmorita, daogawa.*

+## Description

+"A-Maze-ing" is a Python-based project focused on the algorithmic generation, solving, and visualization of mazes.

+The primary goal of this project is to generate random yet reproducible mazes based on a user-provided configuration file (config.txt).
+The generated maze is output as hexadecimal data representing wall placements, and can be visualized through both a terminal and a graphical interface.

+Key Features:

+1. Maze Generation: Generates mazes based on specific width and height settings.
+When the "Perfect" flag is enabled, the tool creates a "Perfect Maze" with exactly one path between the entrance and the exit.
+Additionally, the maze features a visually integrated "42" pattern.

+2. Solving & Visualization: Calculates the shortest path of the generated maze and presents it visually using ASCII art or the MiniLibX library.

+3. Code Reusability: The maze generation logic is implemented as a standalone class, designed as a Python package to be easily integrated into future projects.

+## Instructions
+This project requires Python 3.10+ and a Linux environment as the MiniLibX binary is built for Linux.

 ## Instructions
 This project requires Python 3.10+ and a Linux environment as the MiniLibX binary is built for Linux.